Chinas Green Bond Issuance Sees Robust Growth In March - UrduPoint

 China's Green Bond Issuance Sees Robust Growth In March

-BEIJING, (UrduPoint / Pakistan Point News - 16th Apr, 2023 ) :China's green bond issuance saw robust growth in March, according to financial information provider Wind.
+BEIJING, (UrduPoint / Pakistan Point News - 17th Apr, 2023 ) ::China's green bond issuance saw robust growth in March, according to financial information provider Wind.

 Last month, the country issued 100 green bonds worth more than 159.44 billion Yuan (about 23.24 billion U.S. Dollars), jumping 70.27 percent year on year, data from Wind showed.